Dafluxtech/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2 a function that multiplies two integers.

 3 a function that prints the numbers, from 0 to 9, followed by a new line.

+4 a function that prints the numbers, from 0 to 9, followed by a new line.